-In how to sharpen ice skates by hand at home or at the rink, I explain three simple and easy steps to complete this important task.
+In how to sharpen ice skates by hand at home or at the rink, I explain three simple and easy steps to give your ice skate blade a smooth and sharp edges in no time.
 But can you actually sharpen ice skates at home without a machine?
 Yes, you can, but the handheld ice skate sharpening tools available aren’t designed to eliminate professional skate sharpening altogether.

 Why Use a Handheld Ice Skates Sharpener?

-Step 1: Hold the Tool Right
+Step #1: Hold the Tool Right

-Step 2: Grab Your Ice Skates
+Step #2: Grab Your Ice Skates

 Using the other hand, turn your skates upside down so that the blades face up.
-Make sure the skate’s toe faces away from you.
+Make sure the toe faces away from you.